 |---|---|---|

-| Ordinary income tax | Not applicable (ISOs exempt) | $200,000 taxed as ordinary income |
+| Ordinary income tax | Not applicable (no ordinary income at exercise) | Not applicable (California conforms -- no ordinary income) |

-| AMT | $200,000 is AMT preference item | N/A (taxed as ordinary income instead) |
+| AMT | $200,000 is a federal AMT preference item | $200,000 is a California AMT preference item (7%) |

-| Tax due | Depends on AMT calculation | 9.3-13.3% on the $200K spread |
+| Tax due | Depends on your federal AMT calculation | Depends on your California AMT calculation |

 Use our ISO AMT Calculator to model both the federal AMT impact and the California state tax on your ISO exercise.